karaoke-dev/karaoke/README.md

 This repo is covered under the [GPL V3](LICENSE) license.
 If you plan on using this repo for commercial purposes, please contact me at (andy840119@gmail.com) to get permission first.
-Using this repo to create a `PIRATED` karaoke ruleset is absolutely forbidden.
+Using this repo to create `PIRATED` karaoke songs/beatmaps is absolutely forbidden.

 ## Thanks to